malramsay64/phd-thesis/00_Introduction/introduction.md

 Additionally fewer particles are needed to remove finite size effects since particles only extend in two dimensions.
 Finally, the analysis of data in 2D is much easier to visualise.
-One of the reasons @fig:dynamic_heterogenaeties is used so widely to describe dynamic heterogeneities is that it so succinctly captures the idea, something made possible by the 2D nature of the simulation.
+One of the reasons @fig:dynamic_heterogeneities is used so widely to describe dynamic heterogeneities is that it so succinctly captures the idea, something made possible by the 2D nature of the simulation.